ch-hassansaeed/sensor_monitor_api/README.md

-# hassan Sensor Monitor Api Application
+# Sensor Monitor Api Application

 **this project is made using symfony and mysql and phpunit test.**